rudidude86/gura-lang.github.io/documents/Syntax.md

 if that is described in a leader-trailer syntax.

 As with an `Identifier` expression, a `Caller` expression can also have attributes.
-They can be described just after a closing parentheses of an argument list.
+They can be described just after a closing parenthesis of an argument list.

 Class diagram is: